celsoRodrigues/CTM-infra/README.md

 This repo is for CTM-infra:
 - Permissions:<br/>
-The AWS user needs the necessary permissions to build this project.
-For production a restriction guide is advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md)
+The AWS CLI user needs the necessary permissions to build this project.
+For production a restriction guide is advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md) for EKS, but additional permissions might be needed.

 - Build:
+1. Setup your AWS CLI user
-1. clone the project clone
+2. clone the project clone
 ```
    $ git clone git@github.com:celsoRodrigues/CTM-infra.git
 ```